 Saffron is indicated to be a beneficial natural supplement for those with Cardiovascular diseases (CVDs).
 These are disorders of the heart and blood vessels, and include coronary heart disease, cerebrovascular disease, rheumatic heart disease and other conditions.

-Saffron and Cardiovascular Disease
+(Read more about Saffron health benefits and Cardiovascular Disease Depression)

 CVDs are the number 1 cause of death globally.
 More people die annually from CVDs than from any other causes.
 An estimated 17.7 million people died from CVDs in 2015, representing 31% of all global deaths.
 Of these deaths, an estimated 7.4 million were due to coronary heart disease and 6.7 million were due to stroke.